vhcd/vhcd.github.io/_posts/2021-10-31-marketplace.md

 Note before we start: I recently wrote a [small script](https://github.com/brifsttar/UnrealMarketplaceVaultExtractor) to extract the content of one's  [Vault](https://www.unrealengine.com/marketplace/en-US/vault), which is what led to this article.

+This article gets updated regularly as our Vault grows.
+New items get tagged so it's easier to keep track of.

+* *[22-08]* is for the August 2022 update

 # Creators to follow

 Before getting into the actual (long) list of items, I'd first like to mention a few Marketplace creators who make great products, perfect for driving or overall immersive simulation, and for which I'm always eagerly waiting their next creation.